markmemayank/DSA-Practicals/README.md

 3. Implement Linked List using templates.
 Include functions for insertion, deletion and search of a number, reverse the list and concatenate two linked lists (include a function and also overload operator +)

-4.Implement Doubly Linked List using templates.
+4. Implement Doubly Linked List using templates.
 Include functions for insertion, deletion and search of a number, reverse the list

 5. Implement Circular Linked List using templates.
 Include functions for insertion, deletion and search of a number, reverse the list

 6. Perform Stack operations using Linked List implementation

-7.Perform Stack operations using Array implementation.
+7. Perform Stack operations using Array implementation.
 Use Templates

-8.Perform Queues operations using Circular Array implementation.
+8. Perform Queues operations using Circular Array implementation.
 Use Templates

 9. Create and perform different operations on Double-ended Queues using Linked List implementation